securitybunker/databunker/README.md

 1. https://dbweekly.com/issues/348
 1. https://databunker.org/

-## GDPR: Out of the box solution to:
+## 📘 GDPR: Out of the box solution for:

 1. [Right of access](#right-of-access)
 1. [Right to restrict processing / Consent withdrawal](#right-to-restrict-processing--consent-withdrawal)